 Students who are entering college for the first time must take an assessment test prior to registration.
-Tests that are acceptable are THEA (Texas Higher Education Assessment), ASSET, COMPASS, MAPPS, and TSI Assessment.
+Beginning August 26, 2014 the TSI Assessment is the entrance test used in the state of Texas.
 The scores are utilized in advising and placement of students in appropriate course work in accordance with the Texas Success Initiative (TSI).
 Scores are not used as admission criteria.
 The assessment tests measure strengths and weaknesses in reading, mathematics, and writing.
 If test scores indicate a weakness in any or all of the skill areas, the student will complete a skill-building, college-preparatory program.
-Both the Quick THEA and TSI Assessment tests are administered at Frank Phillips College and at other Texas colleges on established dates.
+The TSI Assessment test is administered at Frank Phillips College and at other Texas colleges on established dates.
 Registration forms are available in Student Central.
 Students who are classified as "out-of-state" will have the opportunity to take an assessment test at designated times during registration.
 A scored writing sample must be included in the writing section of the test in order to determine placement.
 Certain students may be exempt or waived from provisions of the assessment.
 Specific exemptions and waivers are listed in the following sections.